-But, if you’re in a hurry, here’s the key points:
+But, if you’re in a hurry, here are the key points:

 Why do you need an audio interface?

-An audio interface is essential for any computer based home studio because it converts the analogue signal being recorded e.g. from your microphone or guitar (or other instrument) into a digital signal.
+If you are recording, an audio interface is essential for any computer-based home studio because it converts the analog signal being recorded e.g. from your microphone or guitar (or other instruments) into a digital signal.

-The digital signal must also be converted back to analogue by the digital analogue converter (D/A) before it can be heard through your speakers, unless direct monitoring, which bypasses the signal conversion process.
+The digital signal must also be converted back to analog by the digital-analog converter (D/A) before it can be heard through your speakers, unless direct monitoring, which, bypasses the signal conversion process.

-Direct monitoring allows the interface to direct the initial analogue signal directly to the headphone jack on the interface, allowing you to hear the signal as you are performing a take, without latency.
+Direct monitoring allows the interface to direct the initial analog signal directly to the headphone jack on the interface, allowing you to hear the signal as you are performing a take, without latency.

-- In the diagram above, the analogue signal (recorded by the microphone through the input jack of the interface) is amplified by the preamp to line level. * This means the analogue signal is increased to a standard level for your DAW.
+1. In the diagram above, the analog signal (recorded by the microphone through the input jack of the interface) is amplified by the preamp to the line level. * This means the analog signal is increased to a standard level for your DAW.

-- The signal is converted by the analogue to digital converter (A/D converter)
+2. The signal is converted by the analog to digital converter (A/D converter)

-- On playback the digital signal is then converted to an analogue signal by the digital to analogue converter (D/A converter) and played by the monitors.
+4. On playback, the digital signal is then converted to an analog signal by the digital-to-analog converter (D/A converter) and played by the monitors.

 Latency is an engineering term used to describe a delay between an action and a response.
 You could consider latency in a similar way to the speed of sound. e.g. you see the airplane overhead but it takes a few seconds for the sound of the jets to be heard.

-In audio production latency describes the delay that may be experienced between an input source and its output e.g. a microphone and a studio monitor for example.
-The conversion process (e.g. converting analogue to digital), and communication with the device driver and operating system takes time and requires the use of a ‘buffer‘ which regulates the process to ensure there is no loss of signal.
+In audio production, latency describes the delay that may be experienced between an input source and its output e.g. a microphone and a studio monitor for example.
+The conversion process (e.g. converting analog to digital), and communication with the device driver and operating system takes time and requires the use of a ‘buffer’ that regulates the process to ensure there is no loss of signal.

 A buffer is a time setting (usually set within your DAW) that allows sufficient time for these processes to take place.
 For example, if you set a large buffer, this allows the computer to process more data at a time but will result in more latency.
 Setting the buffer low will reduce latency but will put more load on your computer’s processor.